 The objective of this post is to demonstrate how to detect and count faces in an image, using OpenCV and Python.
-In this simple example, we will use a Haar feature-based cascade classifier.
+In this simple example, we will use a Haar feature-based cascade classifier for the face detection.

 As usual, we will start by including the modules needed for the image processing.
 These are the OpenCV and the Numpy modules.